Yandex Cloud

 2. Set spark.sql.warehouse.dir to s3a://<bucket_name>/warehouse/.

-3. Create a Hive Metastore cluster and connect it to your Yandex Data Processing cluster.
+3. Create a Apache Hive™ Metastore cluster and connect it to your Yandex Data Processing cluster.

 6. Assign the lockbox.payloadViewer role to the service account you used to create the Yandex Data Processing clusters.
 You can do this:

-• Only for the previously created secret
+• Only for the secret you created earlier

-• At the level of the entire cluster
+• At the entire folder level

 Set up the component properties to work with Delta LakeSet up the component properties to work with Delta Lake

-1. Download the archive with required Delta Lake libraries and add-ons to connect to Managed Service for YDB:
+1. Download the archive with the required Delta Lake libraries and add-ons to connect to Managed Service for YDB:

 • Delta Lake 2.0.2 for Yandex Data Processing 2.1.0 or 2.1.3